labgrid-project/labgrid/doc/configuration.rst

 Arguments:
   - signal (str): control signal to use: "dtr" or "rts"
-  - bindings (dict): A named ressource of the type SerialDriver to bind against.
+  - bindings (dict): A named resource of the type SerialDriver to bind against.
 This is only needed if you have multiple SerialDriver in your environment (what is likely to be the case if you are using this driver).